TonyWelte/ntrip_client_rust/README.md

 - [ ] Parsing the sourcetable: The program will be able to parse the sourcetable received from the NTRIP server.
 This will allow you to view information about available mountpoints and their characteristics.

-- [ ] Parsing RTCM messages for analysis: The program will provide functionality to parse individual RTCM messages received from the NTRIP server.
-This will enable you to analyze the content of the messages and extract relevant information.
+- [ ] ~~Parsing RTCM messages for analysis: The program will provide functionality to parse individual RTCM messages received from the NTRIP server.
+This will enable you to analyze the content of the messages and extract relevant information.~~ (see [rtcm_parser](https://github.com/TonyWelte/rtcm_parser))

 - [ ] Multiple connections: Currently, the program supports a single connection to an NTRIP server.
 In future updates, the program will be enhanced to support multiple simultaneous connections.
 This will allow you to connect to and receive data from multiple NTRIP servers simultaneously.

+- [ ] Add support for username/password protected caster

 ## Getting Started